kingshadie/Terraform-Static-Website-Infra/README.md

 403 Forbidden errors: Verify the S3 bucket policy was applied correctly SSL warnings: Ensure you're accessing via the CloudFront URL (https://) Timeout errors: CloudFront deployments can take 15-30 minutes

+## What i learned

+S3 public-read bucket policies and CloudFront don't propagate in sync.
+A policy change applies to S3 immediately, but CloudFront can keep serving a cached 403 or stale response for several minutes after terraform apply finishes.
+That gap between "Terraform says done" and "the world actually sees it" is the real operational lesson.
+Infrastructure-as-code guarantees the resource state, not the propagation timeline.